erg0dic/anki/quotes_meditations_ma.md

 ## (On inner tranquility and envy/resentment of others)
 Paraphrase 7:
 > What then is to be valued?
 Not clapping of hands or tongues (praise from others).
 Suppose that you have given up this worthless
 > thing called fame.
 What remains of value?
-It is in my opinion to move or to restraint yourself in conformity to your own constitution.
+It is in my opinion to move or to restrain yourself in conformity to your own constitution.
 > For in the end, this is where all employments or arts lead.
 For all art aims at this: that the thing that which is made should be
 > adapted for which it has been made.
-For both the wine planter looks after the horse breeder and he who trains the dogs seeks this end.
+For both the wine planter looks after the wine and the horse breeder and he who trains dogs seek this end.
 And what should
 > be the aim of the education of the youth?
 So if this sense of true value has been established, you will not seek anything else.
 You will cease
 > valuing a mass of other things as well.
 The alternative is not to be free nor sufficient in your own happiness or dispassionate.
 You will need
 > to be envious and suspicious of others -- those who are capable of taking these things from you and plot against those who have that which you